 Q: I think all one needs for the AMPS argument is that the entanglement entropy of the radiation decreases with the newly emitted quanta.
 This is, of course, a very tough quantum computation, but I don't see the obstruction to it being run on disparate semiclassical branches to use your language.
 I was imagining doing a projective measurement of the position of the black hole (which should be effectively equivalent to decoherence of the black hole's position); this still leaves an enormous Hilbert space of states associated with the black hole unprojected/cohered.
 I am not sure whether you are disagreeing with that last statement or not, but let me proceed.
 Then it seems we are free to run the AMPS argument.
 There is only a relatively small amount of entanglement between the remaining degrees of freedom and the black hole's position.
 Thus, unitarity (and Page style arguments) suggest a particular result for the quantum computation mentioned above by Bob on whichever branch of the wave function we are discussing (which seems to be effectively the same branch that Alice is on).

-A: An observer who is subject to the decoherence that spatially localizes the hole would see S_AB to be much smaller than S_A, where A are the (early, far) radiation modes and B are the near-horizon modes.
+A: An observer who is subject to the decoherence that spatially localizes the hole would see S_AB to be much larger than S_A, where A are the (early, far) radiation modes and B are the near-horizon modes.
 This is because it takes enormous resources to detect the AB entanglement, whereas A looks maximally mixed.
 I think this is discussed rather explicitly in arXiv:1211.7033 -- one of Nomura's papers that he made me aware of after I posted my paper.
 Measurements related to unitarity, purity or entanglement of, e.g., AB modes, can only be implemented by what I call super-observers: they would see multiple BH spacetimes.
 Since at least some A and B modes move on the light cone, these operations may require non-local actions by Bob.

 Q: Do you think there is an in-principle obstruction that prevents observers from overcoming decoherence?
 Is there some strict delineation between what can be put in a superposition and what cannot?